hyperledger/iroha-2-docs/src/guide/configure/keys.md

 # Public Key Cryptography

-It is a good practice to worry about public key cryptography, so we'll give you a primer.
+It's OK to feel worried about public key cryptography.
+This is a complex topic that requires a lot of care and attention.
+To work with Iroha you _do_ need to have a basic understanding of how it works, so we provided you with a brief primer.

 Firstly, public and private keys come in pairs.
 For a given private key it's easy to figure out the corresponding public key, but the opposite is